turris-cz/user-docs/docs/basics/foris/intro.md

 ## When to use Foris and reForis

-ReForis is the new router administration interface.
+reForis is the new router administration interface.
 It is much more flexible and based on modern technologies.
 Currently, we recommend to use [reForis](../reforis/intro.md) on all Turris device with Turris OS 5.x by default.